The Birth of the Baroque: Exploring "Bernini and the Barberini"

 Divided into six meticulously curated sections, the exhibition traces Bernini’s evolution from a promising young talent to the undisputed master of the Baroque.

-• Ancestors in Marble: For the first time in centuries, the gallery of Barberini ancestor portraits returns to the palace.
+Ancestors in Marble: For the first time in centuries, the gallery of Barberini ancestor portraits returns to the palace.
 These masterpieces, sculpted by Bernini, Giuliano Finelli, and Francesco Mochi, have been gathered from prestigious private and public collections worldwide.
+The inclusion of works from public and private collections highlights the breadth of Bernini’s influence and the collaborative effort behind this exhibition.

 Why This Exhibition is Unmissable

-This isn't just a display of statues and paintings; it is a narrative of power, faith, and genius.
-Through the support of partners like Intesa Sanpaolo and the Fabbrica di San Pietro, "Bernini and the Barberini" provides unprecedented access to works that are rarely seen together.
+This isn’t just a display of statues and paintings; it is a narrative of power, faith, and genius.
+Through the support of partners like Intesa Sanpaolo and the Fabbrica di San Pietro, “Bernini and the Barberini” provides unprecedented access to works that are rarely seen together.
+The exhibition "Bernini and the Barberini" aims to explore the relationship between Gian Lorenzo Bernini and Maffeo Barberini, his first and most decisive patron.
 From the bronze busts of Urban VIII to the architectural drawings that redefined Roman skylines, this is the definitive Baroque experience of 2026.

 Plan Your Visit